underscoreio/shapeless-guide/src/pages/generic/products.md

   createEncoder(bool => List(if(bool) "yes" else "no"))
 ```

 We can combine these building blocks
 to create an encoder for our `HList`.
 We'll use two rules:
-one for an `HNil` and one for `::`:
+one for `HNil` and one for `::` as shown below:

 ```tut:book:silent
 import shapeless.{HList, ::, HNil}